FrightFest Bites 2022: Quick Read Reviews – Who Invited Them, The Eyes Below, Raven’s Hollow, Everyone Forgot, Mean Spirited and Do Not Disturb.

 FrightFest Bites 2022: Raven’s Hollow arrives on Shudder on the 22nd of September.

-The year is 1830, and five army cadets on exercise come across a disembowelled man strung up in a field.
-One of those young cadets is Edgar Allen Poe (William Moseley), who quickly dismounts his horse to investigate the bloodied body, only to realise the man is still alive.
-As Poe examines his devastating wounds, the man utters a single word before dying, ‘raven’.
-Poe’s fellow cadets are eager to ride on and leave the man where he hangs, but Poe believes they have a duty to return his body to the local village, unaware that Raven’s Hollow holds a deadly and dark secret.
+The year is 1830, and five army cadets on exercise deep in rural America are about to discover a disembowelled man strung up in a field.
+One of these cadets is Edgar Allen Poe (William Moseley), and intrigued by the apparent corpse before him, he dismounts his horse to investigate the body.
+But the gutted man is still alive, and as Poe examines his devastating wounds, the man utters a single word before dying, ‘raven’.
+Poe’s fellow cadets are eager to ride on and leave the man where he hangs, but Poe believes they must return his body to the local village, unaware that Raven’s Hollow holds a deadly and dark secret.

-Filmed in Latvia, Hatton’s horror starts from an interesting premise by exploring Edgar Allen Poe’s young life in the United States army through a fictional lens.
-Here, Poe is reinvented as an American 19th Century Sherlock Holmes, with Moseley offering us an assured and understated performance.
-Clearly, this fictional story wished to provide us with links to the poetry and writing of Poe, and in part, it achieves this.
-But Raven’s Hollow quickly gets bogged down in playing it safe rather than fully diving into the candlelit scares we expect from the gothic horror genre.
+Filmed in Latvia, Hatton’s horror starts from an interesting premise by exploring Edgar Allen Poe’s young life in the United States Army through a fictional lens.
+But this fictional reinvention of Poe as an American 19th Century Sherlock Holmes soon falters despite Moseley’s assured and understated performance.
+Here Raven’s Hollow quickly gets bogged down in playing it safe rather than diving into the candlelit scares we expect from the gothic horror genre.
 As a result, Raven’s Hollow, for all its style, lacks the one thing it so desperately needed, fear.

 READ MORE: LOLA